eikeschuett/dMaps_SLV/README.md

   - tau_max: only important for network inference

 ## TBD
-- [ ] check removal of seasonality and trend.
+- [x] check removal of seasonality and trend.
 Better use non-linear detrending method?
-- [ ] check gaussian filter settings and results
+- [ ] check gaussian filter settings and plot results
 - [ ] apply heuristic to calculate number of random samples.
 Visualize with boxplot
 - [ ] run dMaps again for different values of k and determine best k
 - [ ] clear up code and push